Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 - Never use `Relative Layout`.
 Period.

 - Never use `layout_width=”match_parent”` for a view inside `ConstraintLayout`.
-Using `layout_width=”0dp”` with constraints allows for view measurement optimizations.
+Use `layout_width=”0dp”` with constraints allowing for view measurement optimizations.

-- Never nest layouts inside of `ConstraintLayout` since they're intended to reduce nesting.
+- Never nest layouts inside of `ConstraintLayout`, since they're intended to reduce nesting.

 # 4. Strings